veevo/www-br/content/sobre/deus.md

 ---
-title: God
+title: Deus
-description: Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-TODO
 date: 2019-02-01 19:00:00
-tags:
+topics:
-- about
+- deus
 ---

-## What is God?
+## Definição
 » God is the supreme intelligence and primary cause of all things [1].
 » God is eternal, immutable, unique, omnipotent, supremely just and good.
 » The universe is a creation of God.
 It encompasses all beings, whether they be rational or irrational, animate or inanimate, material or immaterial.